+Scale. - - 2 Tractors

 Village Number

 A

 В

-C
+С

 D

-Е
+Ē

-- (i) Which village has the minimum number of tractors? - (ii) Which village has the maximum number of tractors? - (iii) How many more tractors does village C has as compared to village B. - (iv) What is the total number of tractors in all the five villages?
+- (i) Which village has the minimum number of tractors? - (ii) Which village has the maximum number of tractors? - (iii) How many more tractors does village C has when compared to village B. - (iv) What is the total number of tractors in all the five villages?